 Amorgos Restaurants & Cafés Recommendations

-The Cycladic island has a lot to offer in terms of cuisine.
+This Cycladic island has a lot to offer in terms of cuisine.
 Whether it’s an authentic tavern or creative fusion cuisine, Amorgos is the place where every foodie’s heart beats faster.
-Rarely have we eaten so excellently in so many restaurants.
+Rarely have we eaten so well in so many restaurants.

-In terms of price, the island cuisine is a bit above the Greek average, but in our opinion, some taste experiences justify the slightly higher price level.
+In terms of price, the island’s cuisine is a bit above the Greek average, but in our opinion, some culinary experiences justify the slightly higher price point.
 Lovers of hearty Greek cuisine should try the traditional Amorgos dish Patatato.

 Aegiali